Highlights of Syria

 As one of the world’s oldest continually inhabited cities, along with Damascus, Aleppo provided a defensive stronghold for centuries and was mentioned in Egyptian texts dating back to the 20th century BC.
 The city thrived as the capital of the kingdom of Yamkhad, falling to the Hittites and becoming a key trading post during the Hellenistic period for merchants travelling to and from the east via the Mediterranean.
 Aleppo was eventually taken by the Roman Empire, followed by the Byzantines, when it flourished as a hub for caravan traders.

 Visit the old city of Hama, known for its enormous waterwheels which have churned in the channels since Roman times.
 We then drive towards Homs, a stark reminder of recent conflict but with signs of local life and trade being restored, such as the historic souq which has reopened.
 We then visit the spectacular medieval castle of Crac des Chevaliers, known locally as ‘Qalaat al Hosn’, with its strategic location overlooking Wadi-al-Nasara.
-Overnight Al Wadi Hotel or similar.
+Overnight Villa Rosa or similar.
 (B)

 Day 10 - Beirut